Pathways to Careers

-There are six pathways that you can explore, and each incorporates academic development through coursework at Stonehill, professional development through an internship that provides experiential learning, and personal development through continuous self-reflection to better understand and communicate who you are, what it is you want to do and why, and how you are prepared to do it.
-The focus of the pathways are:
+Each of you are on a unique journey towards personal and professional fulfillment.
+The Pathways course and program at Stonehill will help you to define that journey and give you the skills necessary to achieve success.
+Your individualized pathway will incorporate academic development through coursework at Stonehill, professional development through an internship that provides experiential learning, and personal development through continuous self-reflection to better understand and communicate who you are, what it is you want to do and why, and how you are prepared to do it.

 Each pathway has four components:

 All students complete a one-credit course: Pathways to Careers.
 This course introduces you to professional readiness concepts, such as resume and cover letter writing, networking, and interviewing skills.

 All students will connect with at least three mentors through the Pathways program: an alumni mentor, a faculty mentor (different from their assigned faculty advisor) and a career mentor in the CDC.
 Mentors will help students to identify ways to increase marketable skills, as well as to articulate the value of their liberal arts education to prospective employers, graduate schools or service organizations.